 Ossen Innovation is not a large company by global standards.
 It has a market capitalization of US$13m, which means it wouldn't have the attention of many institutional investors.
 Our analysis of the ownership of the company, below, shows that institutional investors have not yet purchased much of the company.
 Let's delve deeper into each type of owner, to discover more about OSN.

 What Does The Lack Of Institutional Ownership Tell Us About Ossen Innovation?

 We don't tend to see institutional investors holding stock of companies that are very risky, thinly traded, or very small.
 Though we do sometimes see large companies without institutions on the register, it's not particularly common.

-We note that hedge funds don’t have a meaningful investment in Ossen Innovation.
-As far I can tell there isn’t analyst coverage of the company, so it is probably flying under the radar.
+We note that hedge funds don't have a meaningful investment in Ossen Innovation.
+Our information suggests that there isn't any analyst coverage of the stock, so it is probably little known.

 Insider Ownership Of Ossen Innovation

 The definition of company insiders can be subjective, and does vary between jurisdictions.
 Our data reflects individual insiders, capturing board members at the very least.
 Management ultimately answers to the board.
 However, it is not uncommon for managers to be executive board members, especially if they are a founder or the CEO.

 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.